Private water supplies

 The Council has a duty to monitor certain private water supplies.

-A private water supply is any supply which is not provided by a water company, such as Veolia.
-The water may come from a well, a spring, a lake, a bore-hole or a stream.
+Any supply which is not provided by a water company such as Thames Water.
+The water may come from a spring, a well, a bore-hole or a stream.

 What happens if the supply does not meet the standards?

 Advice will be given on improvements that can be made.
 These may include:

 - fencing off a spring chamber to stop animals entering and contaminating the area;

 - creating an exclusion zone for the spreading of fertilizers around the spring or well;

 - the improvement of drainage around to supply; or

 - the replacement of pipe work.

 It may be necessary to install a filter to lower the level of a substance.
 Examples include: